Christopher J. Battaglia

 Since joining Alan Halperin in 1999, Mr. Battaglia has focused his energies on creditors’ rights and the representation of official and unofficial committees of unsecured creditors, representing Committees in the PetroRig I – III, Dana Corporation (Conflicts Counsel), RMA Management Services, Inc., Alpha Star Insurance, Standard Automotive, Tender Loving Care Healthcare Services, Inc., Newington Health Care, Hitachi Seiki USA, de V&P, Insite Services, Homemaker Industries, RMM Records & Video, Turner Steel and Ward Products chapter 11 cases.
 Mr. Battaglia has also represented trustees of liquidation/litigation trusts in all aspects of administration, litigation and liquidation (including litigation of mass Chapter 5 fraudulent conveyance and preference actions relative to liquidation trusts of Oakwood Homes Corporation, Green Field Energy Services Inc., Eastman Kodak Company, and Fedders North America, Inc.).
 His immersion in creditor representations, when combined with Mr. Battaglia’s prior experience as the manager of a business and then as an advocate for debtors, provides Halperin Battaglia Benzija, LLP and its clients with an invaluable versatility and depth of experience.

 Mr. Battaglia is a graduate of Suffolk University Law School (cum laude, 1996) and holds an undergraduate degree from Tufts University (1989).
 He is admitted to practice before the Courts of States of New York and Massachusetts, as well as the United States District Courts for the Southern and Eastern Districts of New York, the District of Massachusetts and the Eastern District of Michigan, including the Bankruptcy Courts within those jurisdictions, and the United States Court of Appeals for the First Circuit.
-Mr. Battaglia is a member of the Turnaround Management Association and the American Bankruptcy Institute (“ABI”) and co-authored seminar materials for the ABI’s Fifth Annual Northeast Bankruptcy Conference on the subject of litigating dischargeability (July, 1998) and is currently a member of the ABI’s Mediation Committee.
+Mr. Battaglia is a member of the Turnaround Management Association and the American Bankruptcy Institute (“ABI”), co-authored seminar materials for the ABI’s Fifth Annual Northeast Bankruptcy Conference on the subject of litigating dischargeability (July, 1998) and is currently a member of the ABI’s Mediation Committee.
 Mr. Battaglia is also a member of the Boston Bar Association (Business Law/Bankruptcy Section), the Massachusetts Bar Association, the New York State Bar Association and the Association of the Bar of the City of New York.